MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Disable-CsUser.md

 # Disable-CsUser

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Modifies the Active Directory account of the specified user or users; this modification prevents users from using Microsoft Lync Server 2010 clients such as Microsoft Lync 2010.
-Disable-CsUser only restricts activity related to Lync Server 2010; it does not disable or remove a user's Active Directory account.

-**Below Content Applies To:** Lync Server 2013

-Modifies the Active Directory account of the specified user or users; this modification prevents users from using Lync Server clients such as Microsoft Lync 2013 Preview.
-Disable-CsUser only restricts activity related to Lync Server; it does not disable or remove a user's Active Directory account.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Modifies the Active Directory account of the specified user or users; this modification prevents users from using Skype for Business Server 2015 clients such as Skype for Business.
+Modifies the Active Directory account of the specified user or users; this modification prevents users from using Skype for Business Server clients such as Skype for Business.
-The Disable-CsUser cmdlet only restricts activity related to Skype for Business Server 2015; it does not disable or remove a user's Active Directory account.
+The Disable-CsUser cmdlet only restricts activity related to Skype for Business Server; it does not disable or remove a user's Active Directory account.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX